duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 A unit:

-- can only move once per turn.
+- Can only move once per turn.
-- can only move when not fully surrounded.
+- Can only move when not fully surrounded.
-- can only move before it attacked.
+- Can only move before it attacked.
-- can per turn move one of the following choices:
+- Can per turn move one of the following choices:
     - up to 2 tiles horizontal or vertical.
     - 1 tile diagonal.